RWELabs/Stardew-Valley-Mod-Manager/README.md

 5. <b>Backup and Manage Game Saves</b>
 Create backups and delete any of your farms with built in Game Save Management tools.

+6. <b>Check Mod Updates (Beta)</b>
+Check compatible mods to see if you have the latest version installed*

+* For more information on mod update check compatibility, [click here](https://github.com/RyanWalpoleEnterprises/Stardew-Valley-Mod-Manager/wiki/How-To:-Check-a-Mod-for-Updates-(Beta))

 ## How To
 Access a series of helpful articles and how-to guides for how to download, install and use the Stardew Valley Mod Manager.